Wimbledon 2023 prize money: How much is at stake for the winners?

 Wimbledon Open 2023: How much will the men’s and women’s singles division players earn?

 To ensure parity, both the men’s and women’s singles players will receive the same amount for their performances at Wimbledon Open 2023.
-Players getting eliminated in the first round will receive around USD 70,000 (INR 57 lakh approx.).
-Those who get knocked out from the second round will get a little over USD 108,300 (INR 89 lakh approx.), while those shown the exit door in the third round will earn nearly USD 167,000 (over INR 1 crore approx.).
+Players getting eliminated in the first round will receive around USD 70,000.
+Those who get knocked out from the second round will get a little over USD 108,300, while those shown the exit door in the third round will earn nearly USD 167,000.

-The players who make it to the Round of 16 will receive approximately USD 263,800 (INR 2 crore approx.), and those who head home after the quarter-finals will make around USD 433,300 (INR 3 crore approx.).
-The two semi-finalists in both of the categories will get over USD 764,600 (INR 6 crore approx.).
+The players who make it to the Round of 16 will receive approximately USD 263,800, and those who head home after the quarter-finals will make around USD 433,300.
+The two semi-finalists in both of the categories will get over USD 764,600.

-The runners-up in both the men’s and women’s categories will be rewarded with nearly USD 1.5 million (INR 12 crore approx.), while the men’s and women’s singles winners will take home around USD 3 million (INR 24 crore approx.) along with the silverware.
+The runners-up in both the men’s and women’s categories will be rewarded with nearly USD 1.5 million, while the men’s and women’s singles winners will take home around USD 3 million along with the silverware.

-In retrospect, Novak Djokovic and Elena Rybakina, winners of the 2022 Wimbledon Open men’s and women’s singles titles, received a little over USD 2.5 million (INR 20 crore approx.) each.
+In retrospect, Novak Djokovic and Elena Rybakina, winners of the 2022 Wimbledon Open men’s and women’s singles titles, received a little over USD 2.5 million each.

 What is the Wimbledon prize money for winners in other categories?

-The winners of the men’s and women’s doubles categories at the Wimbledon Open 2023 will each be rewarded with a little over USD 764,600 (over INR 6 crore approx.), while the runners-up in both categories will each receive USD 382,300 (approximately) (over INR 3 crore approx.).
+The winners of the men’s and women’s doubles categories at the Wimbledon Open 2023 will each be rewarded with a little over USD 764,600, while the runners-up in both categories will each receive USD 382,300 (approximately).

 This story first appeared on Augustman India.